 Master of Science in Nursing in the Field of Nurse-Midwifery

-The master of science in nursing in the field of nurse-midwifery program is a collaboration between GW and Shenandoah University (SU).
-The program prepares graduates to be eligible for the American Midwifery Certification Board’s national certification exam.
+The master of science (MSN) in nursing in nurse-midwifery is a collaboration with Shenandoah University (SU).
+The program prepares graduates to be eligible to take the American Midwifery Certification Board’s national certification examination.
 The nurse-midwifery degree program at SU is fully accredited by the Accreditation Commission for Midwifery Education.

-Core courses required for the MSN are completed through GW, which awards the MSN degree, while the nurse-midwifery didactic and clinical component of the curriculum is fulfilled through SU, which awards the Postgraduate Certificate in Midwifery.
-A versatile distance learning format allows professional nurses to advance their education while continuing to work,and provides students with access to the resources and experts at GW and SU.
+Core courses required for the MSN are completed at GW, which awards the MSN degree, while the nurse-midwifery didactic and clinical components of the curriculum are fulfilled through SU, which awards the post-graduate certificate in midwifery.
+Students have access to the resources and experts at both institutions.
+Offered in a versatile distance learning format, the program allows professional nurses to advance their education while continuing to work.
 In addition, there are selected on-campus sessions for skills training and education as well as clinical practicums in sites across the country.
 Students may choose to enroll in the program on a full- or part-time basis.